jnemec91/chandra-bot/README.md

 2. **Connect to Your EC2 Instance:**
    - Use built-in AWS EC2 Instance Connect to ssh to your EC2 instance
+   - Or use an SSH client (e.g., Terminal on macOS/Linux, PuTTY on Windows) to connect to your EC2 instance using the downloaded key pair file.

 3. **Clone Your Repository:**
    - Once connected to your EC2 instance, clone your repository using Git: